In this guide, you will learn how to make an image transparent in PowerPoint, regardless of which version of PowerPoint you have.

-Step #4: Select ‘Picture or texture fill’
+4. Select ‘Picture or texture fill’

-- Right-click your rectangle and select ‘Size and Position’
+- Right-click your rectangle and select Size and Position

-- Tick the box next to ‘Lock aspect ratio’
+- Tick the box next to Lock aspect ratio

-Fill from a File
+Option: Fill from File

 Another option – the slower method – is to fill the shape with a picture from a file on your computer by choosing ‘File,’ and then selecting a picture.